 Life With Braces

 We want you to be informed about you or your child's orthodontic and dental needs.
-That is why we offer a completely complimentary consultation so we can address all of your orthodontic concerns.
+We will address all of your orthodontic concerns.
 During your orthodontic treatment, there's a few things you should know.
 Read below on how to take care of your orthodontic appliances during treatment.

 Eating With Braces